liferay/liferay-docs/devGuide/en/chapters/07-workflow.markdown

 Now you know what the resulting XML is like for your workflow definition.
 You can check your definition's source code anytime from within Liferay Studio or your favorite XML editor.
-To learn about creating new workflow definitions, see
-[Using Liferay Portal 6.2](https://www.liferay.com/documentation/liferay-portal/6.2/user-guide/-/ai/creating-new-workflow-definitions-liferay-portal-6-2-user-guide-11-en).
+To learn more on the different workflow nodes available to use in Liferay workflow definitions, see [Using Liferay Portal 6.2](https://www.liferay.com/documentation/liferay-portal/6.2/user-guide/-/ai/creating-new-workflow-definitions-liferay-portal-6-2-user-guide-11-en).

 Since we've been using Designer's Workflow Diagram mode, let's go over some of